 Pecorino is the name given to all Italian cheeses made from sheep's milk.
 It covers a wide variety of cheeses produced around the country, but specifically, it refers to four main varieties of Pecorino, all of which enjoy PDO protection.
 These hard ewes’ milk cheeses from central Italy and the island of Sardinia have established a very good export market outside Italy.

 Of these four, Pecorino Romano from Sardinia, Lazio and Tuscan Province of Grosseto is the most widely known outside of Italy.
-The remaining three mature PDO cheeses are Pecorino Sardo from Sardinia, Pecorino Siciliano from Sicily and Pecorino Toscano from Tuscany.
+The remaining three mature PDO kinds of cheese are Pecorino Sardo from Sardinia, Pecorino Siciliano from Sicily and Pecorino Toscano from Tuscany.

-Today, this classic Italian cheese is available in many flavours including Pecorino Pepato spiced with black peppercorns or red chili.
-Pecorino is a preferred cheese in many pasta cheeses and an obvious choice in Italian regions where the cheese is produced.
+Today, this classic Italian cheese is available in many flavours including Pecorino Pepato spiced with black peppercorns or red chilli.
+Pecorino is a preferred cheese in many pasta kinds of cheese and an obvious choice in Italian regions where the cheese is produced.
 Also, it served as a good substitute for the expensive Parmigiano-Reggiano.